Distributed Circumnavigation Using Bearing Based Control with Limited Target Information: Problem Formulation

 \section{Problem Formulation}

-Circumnavigation is described as agents moving in circular paths around a central target, as illustrated in Fig. \ref{fig:desired_formation}.
-Such motions are critical in various applications ranging from surveillance and reconnaissance to environmental monitoring and multi-robot firefighting.
-Motivated by these applications, in this work, we explore the design of distributed guidance laws for autonomous vehicles to achieve circumnavigation around a fixed target point.
+Circumnavigation refers to agents moving along circular paths around a central target, as shown in Fig.~\ref{fig:desired_formation}.
+Such motions are important in applications including surveillance, reconnaissance, environmental monitoring, and multi-robot firefighting.
+Motivated by these applications, we develop distributed guidance laws that enable autonomous vehicles to circumnavigate a fixed target.

 We begin by considering a group of $n$ heterogeneous autonomous agents connected over a digraph $\mathcal{G(V,E)}$ and modelled as unicycles.
 A unicycle is a simplified representation of several real-world systems like cars, fixed-wing aircrafts, submarines, \textit{etc.} and, hence, are widely used in the guidance and control literature.
 The kinematics of such an agent is described by: